RB McCoy happy to be part of 'something special' in Tampa Bay

 McCoy could prove to be a bargain for the Buccaneers after signing a $1.05 million deal.
 He joins a team anchored by Brady, wide receiver Mike Evans and tight end Rob Gronkowski that is complemented with plenty of young talent.
 He said his former team, the Philadelphia Eagles, reached out, but in the end he found a better fit with the Buccaneers.

 "Just to be on this team and be able to help out and be part of it," he said of his choice of the Buccaneers.
 "They're doing something special here.
 I truly believe that, so any way possible, I want to be able to help out and contribute.''
-He took part in a team workout on Tuesday.
+He took part in a team workout on Tuesday and said Brady's accuracy was on point.